-- Members of staff will be issued with a work phone number and email address, where contact with learners or parents/ carers is required. - Setting mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff. - Setting mobile phones and devices will always be used in accordance with the acceptable use policy and other relevant policies.
+- Members of staff will be issued with an email address, where contact with parents/ carers is required. - The visit leader will be issued with a school mobile phone for school trips, where contact with parents/ carers may be required. - Setting mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff.

+• Setting mobile phones and devices will always be used in accordance with the Acceptable Use policy and other relevant policies.